 April is National Poetry Month!
 Celebrate with these short Spanish poems about spring.
 They are by Douglas Wright, a well-known artist, poet and author from Argentina.
 He generously shares his work on his blog El jardín de Douglas and gives me permission to share it on Spanish Playground.
+You can find many poems for children and information about sharing them with language learners on our poetry resource page Spanish Poems for Kids.

 Douglas Wright illustrates his work.
 Kids love the drawings, and the art helps them understand the short Spanish poems.
 Click through on the title of these poem to see the illustrations on El jardín de Douglas.